makersacademy/chitter-challenge/README.md

 ## Project description

-Welcome to a clone of twitter built over a weekend!
+Welcome to a clone of twitter that I built for one of the weekend challenges.
 Users are able to:
 - sign up, sign in and logout
 - post peeps to be displayed on the homepage